OpenTSDB/opentsdb.net/docs/source/user_guide/guis/index.rst

 Key Tab
 -------

 The top half of the key tab's section deals with the location of the graph key.
-This is a series of buttons layed out to show you where the key will appear.
+This is a series of buttons laid out to show you where the key will appear.
 A box surrounds some of the buttons indicating that the key will appear inside of the graph's box, overlaying the data.
 The default location is the top right inside of the graph box.
 Simply select a button to move the key box.

 .. image:: ../../images/gui_key_above.png